1959 Southern Area League

 The 1959 Southern Area League was the final season of the Southern Area League as the regional second tier of speedway racing in the United Kingdom for Southern British teams.
 With no league in 1958, a set of 6 new teams competed in 1959.

 Summary

-Eastbourne Eagles were the champions, Southern Rovers withdrew after just one league meeting.
+Eastbourne Eagles were the champions, Southern Rovers withdrew after just one league meeting and were replaced by Aldershot who inherited their result.

 Final table

-Southern Rovers withdrew after one meeting - record expunged.
+Southern Rovers withdrew after one meeting - result incorporated with Aldershot.